Paggylyn/Paggylyn/README.md

 - C + H is A-OKAY with me!
 Even if I don't have it in my name!
 And even if you're not my friend! >u<

+- If you ever see me bullying someone, it's likely a friend, especially friends of mine like Lotus <3

 KIN-LIST: